-This feature on former UAB soccer player Flavio Monteiro appeared in The Birmingham News on Nov.
-11, 1999.
+This feature on former UAB soccer player Flavio Monteiro appeared in The Birmingham News in November 1999.

 UAB’s Monteiro took the road less traveled